 Calefax is a close-knit ensemble of five reed players united by a shared passion.
-For more than three decades they have been acclaimed in the Netherlands and abroad for their virtuosic playing, brilliant arrangements and innovative stage presentation.
+For over thirty-five years they have been acclaimed in the Netherlands and abroad for their virtuosic playing, brilliant arrangements and innovative stage presentation.
 They are the inventors of a completely new genre: the reed quintet.
 They provide inspiration to young wind players from all over the world who follow in their footsteps.
-Calefax can be defined as a classical ensemble with a pop mentality.

 Reed quintets have been formed throughout the world, following Calefax’s example.
 The group reinforces its pioneering role by publishing sheet music of their own arrangements under the name Calefax Edition.
 Calefax pushes the boundaries, creating an inspirational laboratory with its annual PAN-festival: a colourful potpourri of musical exploits, with surprising excursions into other artistic disciplines and a composers’ competition.

-Calefax has released 19 CDs under the renowned German MDG label and its own RIOJA Records label.
+Calefax has released 21 CDs under the renowned label PENTATONE, the German MDG label and its own RIOJA Records label.
 All the recordings have earned critical acclaim from the international press.

 ‘Incredible […] almost everything Calefax touches turns to gold.’